MissVeronica/um-white-listing-email-domains/README.md

 3. Replacement string: Your new text

 https://wordpress.org/plugins/say-what/

 ## Updates
-Version 2.0.0

-Settings added to define the UM Form IDs where these white listed e-mails are tested
+1. Version 2.0.0 Settings added to define the UM Form IDs where these white listed e-mails are tested

-Version 2.1.0

-Included full email addresses in the white list not only domains.
+2. Version 2.1.0 Included full email addresses in the white list not only domains.
-## Settings
-UM Settings -> Access -> Other

-A text box where you enter one email domain or email address per line.

-A text box where the UM Form IDs for test of white listed e-mail addresses are entered comma separated.
+3. Version 3.0.0 Improved coding

 ## Installation
 Install by downloading the ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.
 Activate the Plugin: Ultimate Member - White Listing Email Domains